BriellaBugs/BinGPX/README.md

 # BinGPX
-Minimal binary representation for GPS data focused on file size
+Minimal binary representation for GPS data focused on file size while still maintaining precision (0.67cm lat and 1.34cm long at the Equator)

 # File Structure

 * All values are Big Endian

+* Floats are IEEE 754 Singles

 * Fixed-Point sign uses Sign-Magnitude form